citp/privacy-policy-historical/l/la/lap/laptopninja.io.md

-> *The following text is extracted and transformed from the laptopninja.io privacy policy that was archived on 2017-03-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170309172945id_/https%3A//laptopninja.io/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the laptopninja.io privacy policy that was archived on 2018-10-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181008010433id_/https%3A//laptop.ninja/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - LaptopNinja

-**Last Updated: July 21, 2013** |  Published: July 21, 2013 by

-## What information do we collect?

 We collect information from you when you use or register on our site.